nomath4u/radiusnetworks.github.io/_posts/2014-07-06-making-an-ibeacon-with-android-l.md

 title: Making an iBeacon with Android L
 ---

-Our last blog post showed how you could access hidden APIs in a rooted Android 4.4.3 device to make an iBeacon Transmitter.
+Our last blog post showed how you could access hidden APIs in a rooted Android 4.4.3 device to make an iBeacon&trade; Transmitter.
 Now we can demonstrate this same functionality -- and more -- with public APIs inside the Android L operating system, which is expected to be released this fall.

 A preview version of Google’s latest operating system for the Android platform was released during Google I/O a just over a week ago.
 Developers can flash this bleeding-edge operating system onto Nexus 5 and Nexus 7 phones using images [downloadable from Google.](https://developer.android.com/preview/setup-sdk.html)